Grilled Lemon and Rosemary Flattened Chicken

 My current favorite grilling dinners is this grilled lemon and rosemary flattened chicken.
 To speed up the cooking process, you cut out the back bone and flatten the chicken.
 The whole bird is ready in less than 45 minutes.
 You smother the chicken in a lemon zest, rosemary and garlic olive oil rub.
 You cook the chicken skin side down, and weight it down with an aluminum foil brick.
 This also helps the chicken cook faster, and helps you get extra crispy skin with beautiful grill marks.

-- 1 whole chicken, back bone cut out and the breast bone pressed to flatten (see video for visual instructions)
+- 1 whole chicken, back bone cut out and the breast bone pressed to flatten (I get my chicken from ButcherBox, which I highly recommend)

 - zest of 2 lemons, plus 2 more lemons (total of 4), sliced in half